 Sansevieria is a resilient plant with thick succulent leaves that can store water for long periods making it an excellent choice for containers and indoor use.
 Commonly known as mother-in-laws tongue or snake plant it has come back into fashion as it suits the clean look of modern styling.
 Add in the fact that it can thrive on neglect and we have the perfect plant for today’s busy lifestyles.

-There are around 70 species of sansevieria originating from Africa and Southern Asia with S. trifasciata being the best known.
-However in recent years we’ve seen a dramatic increase in the number of species and cultivars now sold in nurseries giving us a broader range of leaf shape and colour.
+There are around 70 species of sansevieria originating from Africa and Southern Asia.
+Previous they were in their own genus but most sansevierias have been moved into the dracaena genus.
+The best known plant is Dracaena trifasciata however in recent years we’ve seen a dramatic increase in the number of species and cultivars now sold in nurseries giving us a broader range of leaf shape and colour.
 Try planting them en masse in a low bowl to make a real statement or as a single plant in a beautiful pot.

 How To Grow Sansevieria